CoinWeek Stream: 20th Century Coin Masterpieces - The Pogue Collection: Part VII

-On March 20, Stack’s Bowers will conduct the seventh session of sales of the historic collection of D. Brent Pogue.
-In this streaming segment, CoinWeek editor Charles Morgan breaks down some of his favorite 20th coins from the sale.
+On March 20, Stack’s Bowers Galleries will conduct the seventh session of sales of the historic collection of D. Brent Pogue.
+In this streaming segment, CoinWeek editor Charles Morgan breaks down some of his favorite 20th-century coins from the sale.

 Discussed in this stream: